ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-s3.md

 AWS charges you for storage, requests and data transfer.

-Use Multipart upload to stop and resume uploads and ideally for any file over 100mg.
+Use Multipart upload to stop and resume uploads and ideally for any file over 100mg and required over 5Gig.
 A benefit of multi-part upload is that you can upload a file as it is being created.

+S3 Limits - the minimium size for a s3 object is 0 bytes; 100 S3 buckets per account; 5Tb object size max.

 ## Security
 Buckets are private by default but access control you can define a bucket policy and or an access control list.
 Access logs can also be defined if required.